HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/deploy-services.md

 # Deploying services

-This section provides step-by-step instructions for deploying the IQ backend server alongside an existing HCL DX deployment.
+This section provides step-by-step instructions for deploying the IQ backend servers (Integrator and MCP Server) alongside an existing container-based HCL DX deployment starting DX 9.5 CF236.

 !!! note "Database and License Configuration are Optional"
     This deployment deploys the IQ services with persistence disabled (`database.enabled: false`) and uses a static LiteLLM key if configured.
 You can validate that the Integrator and MCP Server containers are healthy and operational immediately.
 After confirming services are running, you have two optional next steps.